brianegan/flutter_redux/README.md

   @override
   Widget build(BuildContext context) {
-    return new MaterialApp(
-      theme: new ThemeData.dark(),
-      title: title,
-      home: new StoreProvider<int>(
+    // The StoreProvider should wrap your MaterialApp or WidgetsApp.
+This will
+    // ensure all routes have access to the store. return new StoreProvider<int>(
       // Pass the store to the StoreProvider.
 Any ancestor `StoreConnector`
       // Widgets will find and use this value as the `Store`.
       store: store,
+      child: new MaterialApp(
+        theme: new ThemeData.dark(),
+        title: title,
-        child: new Scaffold(
+        home: new Scaffold(
           appBar: new AppBar(
             title: new Text(title),
           ),